Richard Carrier

 Richard Cevantis Carrier (born December 1, 1969) is an American historian, author, and Christ myth theorist.
 A longtime contributor to skeptical outlets including The Secular Web and Freethought Blogs, Carrier writes about philosophy and religion in classical antiquity, examining the development of early Christianity from a skeptical perspective and addressing modern debates about religion and morality.
 He frequently debates the historical basis of the Bible and Christianity and promotes the view that Jesus did not exist in his publications.
-Carrier's interpretations have not been accepted within academic scholarship, and are considered fringe.
+Carrier's mythicist views have been rejected by academic scholarship, and are considered fringe.

 Background

 In his autobiographical essay "From Taoist to Infidel", Carrier recounts a benign Methodist upbringing, an early adult conversion to Taoism, and conflicts with Christian fundamentalists while he served in the United States Coast Guard.
 He writes that those experiences and his study of religion, Christianity, and Western philosophy led him to embrace naturalism.

 Carrier married Jennifer Robin Carrier in 1995, and the couple divorced in 2015.
 When he announced the separation he described himself as polyamorous and said the final two years of their marriage were an open relationship.

 In 2008, Carrier received a doctorate in ancient history from Columbia University, where he studied the history of science in antiquity.
-His thesis was entitled "Attitudes Towards the Natural Philosopher in the Early Roman Empire (100 B.C. to 313 A.D.)."
+His thesis was titled "Attitudes Towards the Natural Philosopher in the Early Roman Empire (100 B.C. to 313 A.D.)."

 From 1996 to 2008 Carrier edited and contributed extensively to The Secular Web, writing about atheism and metaphysical naturalism.
 Those essays later formed the basis for his book Sense and Goodness without God.
 Carrier has frequently spoken at skeptic, secular humanist, freethought, and atheist conventions, including the annual Freethought Festival in Madison, Wisconsin, Skepticon in Springfield, Missouri, and gatherings hosted by American Atheists.

 Carrier initially regarded the nonexistence of Jesus as a fringe theory that did not warrant academic investigation, but readers asked him to examine the topic and crowdfunded his research.
 He later became a vocal advocate of the view that Jesus was not a historical person.
 Carrier notes the scholarly consensus when he writes "the non-existence of Jesus is simply not plausible, as arguments from silence in the matter aren't valid, nor could they ever be sufficient to challenge what is, after all, the near-universal consensus of well-qualified experts."
-He likewise states that "the historicity of Jesus Christ is currently the default consensus."